Ex-Playmate reaches deal allowing her to speak about alleged affair with Trump

 Related

-Since then, however, McDougal has become both the subject of federal complaints against American Media and Trump's 2016 presidential campaign and the target of a request by BuzzFeed to preserve all documents that could be related to its defense against a defamation lawsuit filed against it by Michael Cohen, Trump's personal attorney.
+Since then, however, McDougal became the subject of federal complaints against American Media and Trump's 2016 presidential campaign, as well as the target of a request by BuzzFeed to preserve all documents related to a defamation lawsuit filed against it by Michael Cohen, Trump's personal attorney.
+Cohen on Wednesday dropped his lawsuit against BuzzFeed.

 McDougal also alleged that the agreement was void because American Media fraudulently denied her crucial information about its "essential terms," which she alleged were the equivalent of an illegal corporate campaign contribution.